Nyalas' Lateral Display And Ground Horning Are Designed To Impress

-Nyala Lateral Display Keeps Rivals At Bay
+Nyala Lateral Display Keeps Rivals at Bay

 A friend recently gave me a superb book about African wildlife.
 I'm a late starter who has much to learn, so his choice - The Behavior Guide to African Mammals - could not have been more appropriate.